FizzBuzz: The Rusty Way

 (1..=number).for_each(|x| println!("{}", FizzBuzz::new(x)))

-2. We call the for_eachfor_each method on the range.
-This method takes a closure as an argument and calls it for each element in the range.
+for_eachfor_eachmethod on the range.
+This method takes a closure as an argument and calls it for each element in the range. - We construct a

 Extending FizzBuzz